Split image comparing solar panels on a house versus traditional power lines

 Let’s start with the true cost of staying on the grid.

-The average U.S. residential electricity rate in 2026 is approximately $0.16/kWh — a 25% increase from 2020’s $0.13/kWh.
-The national trend has been consistent: electricity rates rise an average of 3–4% per year.
+According to the EIA Electricity Monthly report, the average U.S. residential electricity rate in 2026 is approximately $0.16/kWh — a 25% increase from 2020’s $0.13/kWh.
+The national trend has been consistent: electricity rates rise an average of 3–4% per year (EIA analysis of factors affecting electricity prices).

 For a homeowner with a $150/month electricity bill: